atoptima/Coluna.jl/README.md

 Coluna is a branch-and-price-and-cut framework written in Julia.
-The user introduces an original MIP that model his problem using the [JuMP](https://github.com/JuliaOpt/JuMP.jl) modeling language and our specific extension [BlockDecomposition](https://github.com/atoptima/BlockDecomposition.jl) that offers a syntax to specify the problem decomposition.
+The user introduces an original MIP that models his problem using the [JuMP](https://github.com/JuliaOpt/JuMP.jl) modeling language and our specific extension [BlockDecomposition](https://github.com/atoptima/BlockDecomposition.jl) that offers a syntax to specify the problem decomposition.
 Then, Coluna reformulates the original MIP and